 This post may contain affiliate links.
 If you make a purchase by clicking on these links, I may earn a small commission at no extra cost to you.
 Read the disclaimer for more information.

-Once again the trail continues to follow the Dudh Kosi River.
+The trail had been following the Dudh Kosi River for the past few days, but from this point it follows along the Imja Khola, the tributary fed from the mighty Khumbu Glacier.
 Climbing down the valley from Tengboche, I trekked through beautiful Rhododendron forest just below the tree line, before crossing the river and climbing up the other side.
 Along the way I passed a group of climbers who were turning off the trail to head for the Ama Dablam base camp, which they would attempt to summit within the next few days.
 Looking up at the peak I wondered how it would be possible to climb such a steep, rugged, ice capped mountain.
 I wished them luck and continued to the village of Pangboche, where I stopped for some lunch.

 Dudh Kosi River valley on the trek to Mount Everest, Nepal

-Following the Dudh Kosi River to Dingboche, the trail to Ama Dablam base camp crosses the river to the right
+Following the Imja Khola to Dingboche, the trail to Ama Dablam base camp crosses the river to the right

 Continuing my trek up the valley, I crossed the river once again before heading up the other side to the village of Dingboche, where I would spend the next two nights.
 At 4360m, Dingboche is a good place to take an acclimatization day before heading to Mount Everest or other mountains.
 After finding a nice tea house, I settled in for the night next to the central heater in the main common room, powered by yak poo.
 As I retired to my room for the night, I noticed the clouds moving in and thought I saw a few spots of snow falling from the sky.